peterberbec/Plex-Skip-Button-Instructions/README.md

 # Plex-Skip-Button-Instructions
 How to alter the settings for Plex's forward and backwards skip button

 Looking through Skuggomann's excellent work at `https://github.com/Skuggomann/Plex-Skip-Button-Patcher` I manually fixed my Plex Media Server.
-The downlod didn't match my Plex setup.
+Their download didn't work because it couldn't find the files where they were expected

 To do this, there are two files needing editing.

 -----------------------------------------------------------

 The first file is `main-`somethingsomethingsomething`.js`.
 There are a few edits to make.
 I used vim to search and replace, but Notepad, sed, awk etc should all work fine.
+One of these was different that Skuggomann.
+The following edits will change forward skip to 10 seconds and keep backwards skip at 10 seconds.

 | Old Text                   | New Text                   |
 |----------------------------|----------------------------|